Should I Refinance Now? [5 Ways to Capitalize on a Mortgage Refi]

 Refinancing has been a hot topic since the recent surge of the housing market.
 What sparked this dramatic change?

-Long story short, there’s no simple answer when it comes to deciding on a mortgage refi.
+There’s no simple answer when it comes to deciding on a mortgage refi.
 There are a ton of options when you refinance— some people go from a 30-year loan to a 15-year mortgage, or they make a new 30-year loan to decrease monthly payments.
 Everyone has their own unique situation, so it’s important to take the time to figure out what’s best for you.
 We recommend asking yourself these 10 questions before you refinance a house to help make the choice a little clearer.
-If you’re seriously thinking about refinancing, here are 5 ways you can capitalize on a mortgage refi while home loan interest rates are still low.
-[Spoiler alert: Rates will probably go up significantly by mid-2022!]
+If you’re seriously thinking about refinancing, here are 5 ways you can capitalize on a mortgage refi.

 1. Should I Refinance Now?